tampajohn/keen-tracking.js/README.md

   "event_key" : "click-me-cta",
 }
 ```
-**Note:** The `event_key` value (`data-event-key` attribute) is a more explicit keen-specific identifier that gives you an option outside of `href`, `id`, and `class` values to group or identify and query clicks in a meaningful way without potential ID/class collisions or dual-use naming schemes.
+**Note:** The `event_key` value (`data-event-key` attribute) is a more explicit pc-specific identifier that gives you an option outside of `href`, `id`, and `class` values to group or identify and query clicks in a meaningful way without potential ID/class collisions or dual-use naming schemes.

 Want to get up and running faster?
 This can also be achieved in the browser with [automated event tracking](./docs/auto-tracking.md).